Homeownership with Habitat

 5. Orientation

 Applicants that are approved for homeownership meet with their newly assigned Homeowner Advocate* and Habitat staff for an in-depth review of the Habitat program.
-At this time the future homebuyers sign a Partnership Agreement outlining the program requirements of both the buyer and SCHH.
+At this time the future homeowners sign a Partnership Agreement outlining the program requirements of both the buyer and SCHH.

 6. Begin program requirements